 A sales cycle is the process of selling a product or service to a customer and it runs in parallel to a buyer’s journey.
-During a sales cycle, sales professional must move through a series of steps or stages in order to close a deal and win a customer.
+During the sales cycle stages, sales professional must move through a series of steps in order to close a deal and win a customer.
 It is important to know that sales cycles can vary between industries, different customers, or the readiness of a lead.

 So what are the stages of a basic sales cycle?
 The basic sales cycle follows the following steps: Sales Prospecting, Initial Outreach, Qualification, Lead Nurturing, Offer, Objection Handling, and Closing the Sale.
-Let’s take a closer look at each individual stage of a sales cycle.
+Let’s take a closer look at each individual sales cycle stages.

 What is prospecting?
-Sales prospecting is the process of researching potential customers and relevant companies that a sales rep could sell to.
+Sales prospecting is the first step of the sales cycle and it is the process of researching potential customers and relevant companies that a sales rep could sell to.